lukew3/stemPlayerOnline/README.md

 3. Navigate to the url http://localhost:8000 or the url set by the python server
 4. You can use the player by uploading your own tracks by using the folder button in the top left.

 Don't edit the `index.html` file directly.
 Edit `index.pug` and then run `pug index.pug` to generate the `index.html` file.
-Note that you must have pug installed first, which you can do by running `npm i -g pug`.
+Note that you must have pug installed first, which you can do by running `npm i -g pug-cli`.